 There are a number of side effects that can result from Percocet abuse.
 Combining this drug with other substances can make the addict sleepy, or may slow down their breathing.
 This is why Percocet should never be taken with muscle relaxers or sleeping pills.
 There is also a rare condition where addicts may suffer a skin reaction as a result of taking this medication, which can be fatal.
 Users should discontinue using Percocet if their skin becomes red or a rash appears which leads to blistering.
 Additional side effects are:

 - Constipation or stomach pain

 - Blurry vision

 - Throwing up blood

 Because Percocet is a legal prescription drug that is prescribed by doctors, it is easy to misuse, especially by patients who are in constant pain.
 Those who become addicted to this substance should get help as soon as possible, as its misuse can lead to side effects which are very dangerous.
 There are a number of rehab centers where you can get the treatment and counseling you need.

 Rehab services offer a number of treatment options to help you tackle Percocet abuse.
 Patients will be reviewed to determine the severity of their addiction, and based on this, an appropriate treatment plan can be developed.
 You also do not have to worry about treatment costs as today, there are many ways you can make payment, including via public health benefits plans.

-Take the first step towards overcoming your addiction by contacting us at New Life Addiction Treatment Center.
+Take the first step towards overcoming your addiction by contacting us at NeuroPsychiatric Addiction Clinic.